The Benefits of Having a Good Business Credit Score

 - Payment Index: This score, which ranges from 0 to 100, reflects your payment history.
-If you’ve paid bills on time, your score will be closer to 100.
+If you’ve paid bills on time and responsibly manage your finances, your score will be closer to 100.

-- Business Failure Score: The final score that is included in Equifax’s Business Credit Reports rates your business based on the likelihood that you’ll go under or dissolve.
+- Business Failure Score: The final score that’s included in Equifax’s Business Credit Reports rates your business based on the likelihood that you’ll go under or dissolve.
 This score ranges from 1,000 to 1,000.

-- FICO SBSS: For this credit index, you’ll want to have a higher score.
+- FICO SBSS: For this credit index, you should aim to have a higher score instead of a lower score.
 The FICO SBSS scores range from 0 to 300, and you’ll want to have a score of at least 160 in order to apply for bank financing.

-- Dun & Bradstreet PAYDEX: Your PAYDEX Score will fall between 0-100, but you’ll want to be between 80 to 100, which is considered good.
-0 to 49 is a bad rating, so you’ll need to start making payments on-time to improve it.
+- Dun & Bradstreet PAYDEX: Your PAYDEX Score will fall between 0-100, but you’ll want to have a score between 80 to 100, which is considered good.
+0 to 49 is considered a bad rating, so you’ll need to start making payments on-time to improve it.

 Why Having a Good Business Credit Score Matters:

-1. It Will Be Easier to Qualify for a Loan
+1. It’ll Be Easier to Qualify for a Loan

 2. You’ll Receive Better Loan Terms